-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant, and equipment.
-During the year, Company has migrated to new ERP system wherein full details of Property, Plant and Equipment (PPE) is being integrated in the system on full implementation of the ERP system.
-In view of this, the updation of the full details of PPE is still in progress to show full particulars including quantitative details and situation of PPE; - (B) the Company has maintained proper records showing full particulars of intangible assets.
+- (i) In respect of the Company's Property, Plant and Equipment and Intangible assets - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant, and equipment.
+During the previous year, the Companyhas migrated to a new ERP system wherein full details of Property, Plant and Equipment (PPE) is being integrated in the system on full implementation of the ERP system.
+In view of this, the updation of the full details of PPE is still in progress to show full particulars including quantitative details and situation of PPE; - (B) the Company has maintained proper records showing full particulars of intangibleassets.
 However, as mentioned above, the Company is in the process of integrating and updating details pertaining to full particulars of intangible assets in new ERP; - (b) The Company, as per a phased programme, undertakes physical verification of all the property, plant, and equipment once in three years which, in our opinion, is reasonable having regard to the size of the Company and nature of its assets.
-As per the programme, the Company had carried out physical verification of Property, Plant and Equipment in the preceding year; - (c) Based on our examination of the records of the Company provided and the confirmations from the banks provided to us, we report that, the title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of lessee), disclosed in the financial statements are held in the name of the Company as at the balance sheet date except as disclosed in Note No. 4(3) of the financial statements, for the following where the documents are deposited with the relevant bank who have communicated that the same are not traceable at their end;
+As per the programme, the Company had carried out physical verification of Property, Plant and Equipment in the FY 2021-22; - (c) Based on our examination of the records of the Company provided and the confirmations from the banks provided to us, we report that, the title deeds of immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of lessee), disclosed in the financial statements are held in the name of the Company as at the balance sheet date except as disclosed in Note No. 4.3 of the financial statements, for the following where the documents are deposited with the relevant bank who have communicated that the same are not traceable at their end;